Quantum thermodynamics with fast driving and strong coupling via the mesoscopic leads approach: Thermodynamics of a driven resonant-level

 We take the energy of the dot to be driven by a sine-protocol of the form

 We study the full time-evolution of the extended system by numerically integrating the Lyapunov equation~\eqref{eq:lyapunov}.
 In Fig.~\ref{fig:resonant_level_currents} (a) and (b), we show the particle and energy current, respectively, computed with $A=1$ and $\omega = 0.25$.
 We set the baths to have equal temperature $T_\text{L} = T_\text{R} = 1$, but opposite chemical potentials $\mu_\text{L} = -\mu_\text{R} = 0.5$, and the initial population of the dot to be $p_0=0.5$.
 We take both leads to have the same number of modes $L$, and show the results for increasing values of $L$.
 For comparison, we also present results obtained via brute-force simulation with chain mapping (Appendix~\ref{appendix:chain mapping}), which is numerically exact only up to a finite time, determined by the size of the chain taken, indicated with a vertical dashed lines.
 It is completely clear that with increase in number of lead modes, the results converge to that obtained by chain-mapping method up to the time it remains valid.
 In Fig.~\ref{fig:resonant_level_currents} (b), the inset shows a zoom of the short time-scale.
 Remarkably, even the short-time dynamics is well described.
+Note that, the harmonically driven resonant level with constant bath spectral functions can be exactly solved \cite{Jauho_book}.
+This would yield exactly the same results as obtained from the chain-mapping procedure up to a finite time proportional to bath size.

 It is worth re-stating that in the mesoscopic-leads formalism one has full access to the state of the system at all times and for all driving frequencies.
 This is in contrast to most other formalisms, like NEGF, Landauer-B\"uttiker formalism, where it is difficult to calculate dynamics at all times and for all driving frequencies.
 This means, for instance, that we can compute the entropy production rate at all times, and not only the average over a cycle.
 In the case of the resonant-level, since the correlation matrix reduces to only a number, the entropy of the system is given by $S_\text{S}(t) = -p_t\log p_t - (1-p_t)\log(1-p_t)$, where $p_t = \langle c^\dagger c \rangle$ is the population of the dot at time $t$.
 Therefore, by simply differentiating this function with respect to time, we can compute the instantaneous entropy production rate [c.f.
 Eq.~\eqref{eq:ent_prod_clausius}] as $\dot\Sigma(t) = \dot{S}_\text{S}(t) - \sum_\alpha \beta_\alpha J_\alpha^Q$.
 This is shown in Fig.~\ref{fig:resonant_level_currents} (c), where convergence to chain-mapping results up to a finite time is also shown.